Destinations Greece The Ionian Islands

 Return rental car, transfer to Corfu port

-the Paxos hydrofoil departs from the Corfu Old Port.
+the Paxos hydrofoil leaves from the Corfu Old Port.

 09:30a.m.